saJoats/007FirstLight_AutoSplit/README.md

 ## Full Game Mode
 The timer starts when you first gain control of the player, and splits once per chapter as each new chapter begins.
 Time between chapters — loading screens, cutscenes, and transition sequences — is automatically paused and not counted.
+**NOTE: YOU WILL NEED TO MAKE SURE THE LOADING SYMBOL IS VISIBLE FOR THE TIMER TO BE PAUSED.
+There are certain cutscenes where the loading symbol only shows up when trying to skip.
+You should be spamming skip to remove that load time.
+**
 **Split layout:** one split per chapter, 17 splits total (Against The Odds through For England).
 (You will have to manually put in the right number of checkpoints.
 This is a scripting limitation.)

 ## IL Mode
 The timer splits on every checkpoint transition within a level.
 Use this for individual chapter runs or practice.
+****NOTE: YOU WILL NEED TO MAKE SURE THE LOADING SYMBOL IS VISIBLE FOR THE TIMER TO BE PAUSED.
+There are certain cutscenes where the loading symbol only shows up when trying to skip.
+You should be spamming skip to remove that load time.
+****

 **To run a single chapter:**
 1. Load into the chapter from the chapter select menu.